Reik: 2005–2015: Formation and early albums

 In 2003, Abelardo Vázquez ended their then-nascent musical project, tentatively called "Reik".
 Vázquez invited Jesús Navarro and Julio Ramirez to record their first demos, which were released through the Mexican underground club scene.
-Two of the most successful demos — "Levemente" and "Ahora Sin Ti" — brought more widespread coverage across Mexico.
+Two of the most successful demos – "Levemente" and "Ahora Sin Ti" – brought more widespread coverage across Mexico.
 In early 2004, Reik invited Gilberto to join the band.
 On 24 May 2005, Reik released their self-titled debut album, produced by Kiko Cibrián.
-The group's name actually means "rake" (as in raking the guitar's strings), but the band wanted their non-English speaking Mexican listeners to pronounce it correctly, hence, Reik.
+The group's name actually means "rake" (as in raking the guitar's strings), but the band wanted their non–English-speaking Mexican listeners to pronounce it correctly, hence, Reik.
 The first single "Yo Quisiera" got heavy rotation on Mexican pop radio stations and soon went to number one.
-Their second single "Qué Vida La Mía" also topped the Mexican charts as did their third single "Noviembre Sin Ti".
+Their second single, "Qué Vida La Mía", also topped the Mexican charts, as did their third single "Noviembre Sin Ti".
 Their fourth single, "Niña", failed to match the success of their previous singles, charting only at number 33.

 Reik's debut album went gold in Mexico on 6 May 2005 after selling 50,000 copies.
 In June 2005, Reik traveled to the United States to promote their album and its first single.
 They had a promotional mini-tour that visited Miami, McAllen, San Antonio, Houston, Dallas, San Juan (Puerto Rico), and New York.
 The album was formally released in the United States in May of that same year.
 To date, the album has sold 40,000 copies in the United States alone.
 By May, the album was certified platinum in Mexico for selling 120,000 copies.
-Holi copies all over America to date.
 On 6 July 2007, Reik participated in the Alltel Wireless "Mi Círculo, Mi Música" (My Circle, My Music) concert in El Paso, Texas.

 On 8 August 2013, Reik performed at the concert of MBLAQ at the Pepsi Center in Mexico City as guest performers and on 29 October, they performed at the 2013 Seoul International Music Fair in Seoul, South Korea.